marylieh/SimpleWarpV3/README.md

 * `simplewarp.position.del` - Allows you to use the **/position del \<name>**
 * `simplewarp.position.list` - Allows you to use the **/position list**

+*To give the permissions to players you need a Permission System like [LuckPerms](https://luckperms.net/).*

 ## Planned Features

 Feel free to submit your own ideas in the `issues` tab.